NewMove: Customizing text-to-video models with novel motions

-We perform an ablation study of our method's components and report the motion accuracy metric in Table \ref{tab:ablations}.
-In addition, we report a copying score (``Copy'') that measures how much of the training data appearance leaks into the generated data.
-We use the SSCD description score \cite{pizzi2022self} to detect image copying between the training videos and the generated videos.
-We compute our copying score as the maximum SSCD description score between the generated frames of the video and first frames of the training examples, and report the percentage of samples that are above a specified threshold.
-For our experiments, we manually determine a threshold of 0.25, which corresponds to significant copying of the appearance of the person or the background (please see examples in the Supp.\ Mat.).
+\paragraphcustom{Ablation study.} We perform an ablation study and report motion accuracy (``Accuracy'') and copying score (``Copy'') in Table \ref{tab:ablations}.

 First, we study the choice of the optimized parameters.
 As in the case of the image customization methods, it is clear that optimizing the spatial layers of the model is not enough to learn a novel motion pattern, as shown in Table \ref{tab:temporal_layers}.
-We can further observe that training the key and value projections in the cross-attention layers of the spatial layers achieves a good balance in terms of accuracy and copying score, as shown Table \ref{tab:spatial_layers}.
+Training the key and value projections in the cross-attention layers of the spatial layers achieves a good balance in terms of accuracy and copying score, as shown Table \ref{tab:spatial_layers}.
 We observe a two-fold reduction in the copying score when training only those parameters and an 8\% improvement in motion accuracy compared to not training any spatial parameters.